Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 3. Goto `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon`, check that `ModLoader.log` has a last modified time that is the same as when you launched the game.

 The last step is used to check whether the mod loader is actually installed correctly.
-Since the mod loader does not actually modify the game, the log is a relatively reliable way to check that.
+Since the mod loader does not modify the game, the log is the sure way to check that.

 # Behaviour #